best learning management systems LMS for employee training

 1. 360Learning

-360Learning is an all–in-one learning platform that combines the capabilities of an LMS, LXP, and Academies into one powerful tool.
-It’s packed with social learning features that enable learners to collaborate and engage through discussion forums and peer-to-peer feedback.
+360Learning is a collaborative, all-in-one learning platform that combines the capabilities of an LMS, LXP, and Academies into one powerful tool.
+It’s packed with collaboration features that enable learners to engage through discussion forums and peer-to-peer feedback.

-Learners can also ‘declare a need’ to identify high priority skills gaps, and L&D experts can easily collaborate with internal subject-matter experts to create high-quality training content, with the help of integrated projects tools to manage course creation.
+Learners can also ‘declare a need’ to identify high-priority skills gaps, and L&D experts can easily collaborate with internal subject-matter experts to create high-quality training content with the help of integrated projects tools and AI-powered authoring.
+SMEs can create courses from a document or prompt, with no instructional design expertise required.

-Next, with the SCORM management functionality, you can easily integrate and host your SCORM course without the complexities of content migration.
-360Learning empowers you to do so with a SCORM player that seamlessly delivers training content to your learners, an offline mode, and a relevance score to keep your courses current.
+Easily integrate and host your SCORM course without the complexities of content migration.
+360Learning includes an industry-leading SCORM player that seamlessly delivers training content to your learners, an offline mode, versioning, and a relevance score to keep your courses current.

 Pros: Modern user interface and AI-powered tools to support collaborative learning and content creation; LMS, LXP and Academies all rolled into one platform.